-By the age of fifteen, she had her debut as a soloist with the Seoul National Philharmonic Orchestra.
-She went on to win the Eum Ak Chun Chu and Jung-Ang competitions, amongst the most prestigious in Korea.
-She also played many solo and chamber concerts in Seoul, including professional debut recital by Cho-Sun Daily Newspaper.
+Sung-Im Kim, born in Seoul, South Korea, started playing the piano at the age of seven.
+Two years later she won first prize in the Korean National Competition.
+By the age of fifteen, Sung-Im had her debut as soloist with the Seoul Philharmonic Orchestra.
+She went on to win the Eum Ak Chun Chu and Jung-Ang competitions, among the most prestigious in Korea.
+As a student in Seoul, she performed numerous solo and chamber concerts., including her solo debut recital as the winner of the Chosun Ilbo National Competition.